cyenite/Aurum-Cafe/README.md

 # Aurum-Cafe

-Freshman year cafe class project written in simple statements
+Freshman year cafe class project written in simple if statements and loops